Enrol - Recognition and Credit Transfer

 - Resume or work history - Documented along with supporting examples and contact details, as some references may require a follow-up phone call.

 Your supporting evidence will assist the TAFE NSW assessor to map it to the unit(s) of competency (it is the quality of evidence that counts, not quantity), so please include any academic transcript copies verified by the original provider, or original or certified copies of other documentary evidence.
 A Justice of the Peace (JP) must certify copies of original documents.

 You will also be required to undertake an interview, practical assessment or challenge tasks to demonstrate that your skills are current.

 You will be contacted if further evidence is required and to provide an update on your application.

-Once you are enrolled as a TAFE NSW student, you can upload evidence for RPL or assessment on our SkillsLocker website.
+Once you are enrolled as a TAFE NSW student, you can provide evidence for RPL or assessment via your teacher.